 14. Use your travel pillow (but no need to bring it on every flight).

 Travel pillows are the rage these days and they’ve made a lot of improvements in the technology.
-For longer flights, bring a good travel pillow, like the Trtl, below.
+For longer flights, bring a good travel pillow, like the Trtl, below or the Trtl Plus.
 No need, though, to bring it on every flight because it might just take up extra space.

 On international flights, definitely bring it.

 15. Remember, there are no more blankets on most flights.

 Most airlines don’t offer blankets anymore as part of their cost savings exercise.
 Honestly, you really don’t need one.